 Pre-Eclampsia is a medical condition that occurs during Pregnancy that is potentially harmful.
-It can occur when Hypertension (elevated blood pressure) elevates unexpectedly and can continue to raise throughout the pregnancy.
+It can occur when Hypertension (elevated blood pressure) elevates unexpectedly and can continue to rise throughout the pregnancy.

 Pre-Eclampsia can be seen as early as 20 weeks but “early” is considered prior to 32 weeks.
 The occurrence of elevated blood pressure and other symptoms may continue up to and including 6 weeks after delivery.